Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 Before we state our main results, we recall the main definitions and statements from \cite{BGS} in more detail.

 The setting is as follows.
 Let $R$ be an excellent discrete valuation ring with quotient field $K$ and residue field $\kappa$.
 Let $X$ be a smooth projective variety of dimension $n$ over $K$.
-Set $S = \on{Spec}(R)$.
+Set $S = \on{Spec}(R) = \{\eta, s\}$, where $\eta$ and $s$ denote the generic and the special point, respectively.
 A \emph{model} of $X$ over $S$ is a proper and flat $S$-scheme $\X$ together with an isomorphism of the generic fiber $\X_{\eta} \simeq X$.
-Assume resolution of singularities of models of $X$ over $S$ (we refer to \cite[pg.~432]{BGS} for the precise definitions).
+Assume resolution of singularities of models of $X$ over $S$ (see \cite[pg.~432]{BGS} for the precise definition).
 In particular this means that any model is dominated by an snc model (i.e. a model whose reduced special fiber is a simple normal crossings divisor).
 Hence the set $R(X)$ of snc models of $X$ is endowed with a directed set structure.

-For any $S$-scheme $\X$ one considers Chow homology groups $\CH_k(\X/S)$ and Fulton's operational Chow cohomology groups $\CH^k(\X/S)$ (see \cite[Chapters 17, 20]{fulint}).
-Note that in the present article, as well as in \cite{BGS} and in \cite{chow-toric}, an \emph{absolute} notion of dimension is considered (see Definition \ref{def:abs-dim} and the remark after).
-This differs from the \emph{relative} notion in Fulton by $+1$.
-The notation ``$/S$'' is in order to emphasize that we are considering this absolute notion.
-The operational Chow cohomology group $\CH^*(\X/S)$ carries a graded ring structure, and taking cap products, $\CH_*(\X/S)$ becomes a graded $\CH^*(\X/S)$-module.
+For any $S$-scheme $\X$ one considers Chow homology groups $\CH_k(\X)$ and Fulton's operational Chow cohomology groups $\CH^k(\X)$ (\cite[Chapters 17, 20]{fulint}).
+Note that in the present article, as well as in \cite{BGS} and in \cite{chow-toric}, an \emph{absolute} notion of dimension is considered (see Definition \ref{def:abs-dim} and the remark after), which is independent of $S$.
+This differs from the \emph{relative} notion in \cite{fulint} by $+1$.
+The operational Chow cohomology group $\CH^*(\X)$ carries a graded ring structure, and taking cap products, $\CH_*(\X)$ becomes a graded $\CH^*(\X)$-module.

 For models in $R(X)$, the authors assume that Poincaré duality holds, i.e.~that capping with the fundamental class